 Hiking up to 12 miles; Elevation gain/loss: up to 2,000’.

 Today we experience a “triple treat” and explore Big Bend’s mountains, desert and river ecosystems - all in one day.
 We begin hiking on the Window Trail, which descends through a canyon sandwiched between majestic mountain peaks.
 Photo opportunities abound as we make our way out of the Chisos Basin and onto the desert ﬂoor via the picturesque Oak Springs Trail.
 Utilizing a trail not found on maps, we picnic under the shady trees of a desert oasis.
 Next, we take the Ross Maxwell Scenic Drive to Santa Elena Canyon.
 A short hike showcases sheer limestone walls that tower 1500’ above both sides of the Rio Grande River.
-The day ends at our accommodation in a restored mansion in the ghost town of Terlingua.
+The day ends at our accommodation in the ghost town of Terlingua.
 All meals included.

 Hiking up to 10 miles; Elevation gain/loss: up to 740’ elevation gain and 2,100’ elevation loss.